lamensje/YouTube-DL-Simple-TUI/README.md

 If you executable is located in "D:\Youtube-DL\YouTube-DL-Simple-TUI.bat", the default save folder would be "D:\YouTube\\*PlaylistName*\\*VideoTitle*.

-Metadata is as following:--
+Metadata is as following:
-Youtube video title = Title--
+Youtube video title = Title
-Youtube album (if any) = Album--
+Youtube album (if any) = Album
-Youtube playlist name = Album Artist--
+Youtube playlist name = Album Artist
 Youtube uploader = Artist